Registration & Student Records

 Only those courses with a grade of "C" or higher will be considered for transfer.
 To receive credit for a specific Wake Tech course, the transferring course must be equivalent in content (and in college/university transfer credit hours) to a Wake Tech course.
 Official transcripts from accredited institutions will be reviewed against established standard equivalencies and transfer equivalency recommended by the appropriate dean or a designee.

 All decisions about transfer equivalency are discretionary on the part of the college: whether equivalency will be allowed, how much will be allowed and how it will be applied.
-In exercising this discretion, the college will apply principles recommended by its regional accreditor and national higher education organizations that set standards for transfer credit.
+In exercising this discretion, the college will apply principles recommended by its accreditor and national higher education organizations that set standards for transfer credit.
 These principles focus on the level, content, quality and comparability of a course and its relevance to the student’s intended program of study.

 It is not necessary for students to request a review of transferred coursework.
 Students should submit official transcripts to the Admissions Office.
 Transcripts will be forwarded to the Registrar's Office for initial review against established standard equivalencies.
 Once the transfer credit review is complete, the accepted credit is applied and noted on the student's academic record.
 Students may review their transfer credit on their transfer credit summary.

-NOTE: A granted equivalency does not mean that a course satisfies a graduation or program requirement; that depends on whether the course is listed as a requirement on the curriculum schedule for the specific program (major) in which the student was enrolled when admitted to the college.
+Please note that a granted equivalency does not mean that a course satisfies a graduation or program requirement; that depends on whether the course is listed as a requirement on the curriculum schedule for the specific program (major) in which the student was enrolled when admitted to the college.
 The academic dean has the option of moving the student to a more current version of the program of study (curriculum schedule).
 If a student changes programs (major), he or she should speak with an advisor to determine which transfer credits, if any, apply to the new program.

 Example: A student may be given transfer equivalency for ACC-101 Fundamentals of Accounting, which the student completed while an accounting major at XYZ College.
 However, the student is now enrolled at Wake Tech in Nursing, and ACC-101 is not a required course in Nursing.
 Therefore, the course would not be applicable toward graduation requirements at Wake Tech.